isacsahlberg/grabAreena/README.md

 ### Note:
 - The language of the data set itself (and therefore the output) is Finnish
-- The yle website doesn't have data for all days of the year, only 1-2 days backwards, and a handful of days forward
+- The yle website doesn't have data for all days of the year, only 1-2 days backwards, and anywhere from a handful of days forward to up to 2 weeks forward
 - Due to the html data used being so un-clean, it's kind of hopeless to try and even separate composer vs. piece... 😒 In fact, sometimes the time is given with an extra space as "HH: MM", ruining the separation of pieces altogether
+- Sometimes, parts of the day's program is missing from the page we use, even if it is available elsewhere.
+Maybe one day we'll switch over to that other page if it seems like a good idea, but for now, ```¯\_(ツ)_/¯```

 ### Requirements:
 - ```python3``` -- only non-standard package is ```termcolor```